More sites around Freising (still need to figure out how to organise this section...)

 remove the soil for the slope.
 It's at Garchinger Heide that a

-remarkable archaeological site in Eching is located- these bronze age
+remarkable archaeological site in Eching is located- two groups of

 burial mounds dating between 1800- 1000 BCE.
 Thirteen of the more than